 Vizcarra pledged to implement wide-ranging anti-corruption policies in response to the scandals that gripped the Peruvian government.
 However, with about half of the legislature under investigation for corruption, Congress blocked many of the new President's proposals.
 Amid widespread discontent with the legislature, Vizcarra dissolved Congress and called new elections.
-Nevertheless, the newly elected body was unwilling to adopt the President's agenda and voted to remove Vizcarra from office after declaring him "morally incompetent" in late 2020.
+Nevertheless the newly elected body was unwilling to adopt the President's agenda and voted to remove Vizcarra from office after declaring him "morally incompetent" in late 2020.

-Many Peruvians, who approved of Vizcarra's policies and were heavily impacted by the economic crisis caused by the COVID-19 pandemic (see p.
-6 of Sustenance and Health and p.
-4 of Economics and Resources), protested in the streets, ousting

-Peru's new interim government within a week.
+Many Peruvians, who approved of Vizcarra's policies and were heavily impacted by the economic crisis caused by the COVID-19 pandemic (see Sustenance and Health and Economics and Resources), protested in the streets, ousting Peru's new interim government within a week.
 Francisco Sagasti, a pro-Vizcarra congressman, was appointed to lead the country until Peru's scheduled 2021 elections.

-In June 2021, an indigenous schoolteacher,

-José Pedro Castillo Terrones, ran on leftist economic and conservative social policies to narrowly defeat Keiko Fujimori and become President.
+In June 2021, an indigenous schoolteacher, José Pedro Castillo Terrones, ran on leftist economic and conservative social policies to narrowly defeat Keiko Fujimori and become President.
 Despite Fujimori's claims of electoral fraud, Castillo took office promising to lead the country in a manner that would benefit Peru's marginalized communities.

-Nevertheless, continuing pandemic-related hardships, inflation, and rapidly rising fuel prices caused Castillo's popularity to plummet soon after he took office, leading him to reshuffle his cabinet.
-In March 2022, massive protests calling for Castillo's ouster gripped Peru.
-In December 2022, Castillo announced plans to dissolve Congress which resulted in his impeachment and arrest culture's values and often explain the origins of humans and the natural world.
-Myths are important because they provide a sense of unique heritage and identity.
-Some Peruvian myths helped to maintain indigenous traditions when faced with pressures to conform to Spanish culture in the colonial period.
+Nevertheless, continuing pandemic-related hardships, inflation, and rapidly rising fuel prices caused Castillo's popularity to plummet soon after he took office. leading him reshuffle his cabinet March 2022 massive calling for protests Castillo's ouster gripped Peru.
+In December 2022, Castillo announced plans to dissolve Congress which resulted in his impeachment and arrest.